 - 19.1.
-The Data Processing Agreement set out in Annex A applies to the extent that Optimal is processing Personal Data subject to EU Data Protection Law in the course of the performance of the Services.
+The Data Processing Agreement set out in Exhibit A applies to the extent that Optimal is processing Personal Data subject to EU Data Protection Law in the course of the performance of the Services.

 20. Security and privacy